JMPhotos/OBDII-HUD/README.md

 ### Folder Descriptions

 1. Arduino - Contains the source code for the Arduino microcontroller.
 Includes hard-coded versions that don't require the iOS app
-2. iOS - Contains the source code for the iOS app.
-Since I don't want to spend the $100 per year to publish the application on Apple's App Store, this app will only be distributed via source code.
+2. iOS - ~~Contains the source code for the iOS app.~~ **TO BE ADDED** Since I don't want to spend the $100 per year to publish the application on Apple's App Store, this app will only be distributed via source code.
 You'll need a Mac computer with XCode in order to compile it and run it on your device.